chaitanya698/Python-Utilities/Utilities/README.md

 # Note:
-There is a OCR utility which can be used to extract the data from PDF/Image/TIFF files.
+Next addition: OCR utility which can be used to extract the data from PDF/Image/TIFF files.
+&
 Lot of additions yet to come, Please follow and keep watchhing. :)